1stage/Aquarius-MX/src/rom/v2-0/README.md

   10 DRAW "BM 40,36"
   20 A=20: DRAW "R=A; D=A; L=A; U=A;"
 ```
-> Moves to the center of the screen without drawing, then draws a box 11 pixels wide by 11 pixles high.
+> Moves to the center of the screen without drawing, then draws a box 11 pixels wide by 11 pixels high.
 ```
   30 PSET (10, 20)
   40 DRAW "E20; F20; L39"
 ```
-> Draws a 42 pixel wide triangle with it's top vertex at x-coordinate 10 and y-coordinate 20.
+> Draws a 42 pixel wide triangle with its top vertex at x-coordinate 10 and y-coordinate 20.

 ---
 ## DTM$